-- i.
-Follow the 10 step OOG lifting procedure, with the following special considerations. - ii.
+- a.
+General Rules - i.
+PPE: Same as OOG Cargo plus Eye protection for anyone cutting bands. - ii.
+Be careful when walking on steel coils due to uneven surface. - iii.
+WARNING: Slings and shackles can swing and hit workers...never turn your back on the gear. - iv.
+If Dunnage disposal is required, place a dumpster with pick points into the hold. - b.
+Lifting Steel Coils - Follow the 10 step OOG lifting procedure, with the following special considerations. - ii.
 Remove a railcar cover/top only for the railcar that will be worked next. - iii.
 WARNING: Ensure that steel coils are chocked while in the hold of the vessel/rail car. - iv.
-WARNING: When cutting steel bands, stand in a position CLEAR of the zone where the load could roll. - v.
+WARNING: When cutting steel banding, stand in a position CLEAR of the zone where the load could roll. - v.
 WARNING: When placing the sling into the center of the steel coil, ensure that sling cover (sleeve) is between the coil and the sling.
 As tension is applied, STOP if the cover does not remain in place. - vi.
 WARNING: Prior to and during the lift, stand at least 20 feet away.
 Move away from the load BEFORE it is hoisted AND stay clear of the fall zone as it comes to the dock.
 Always assume that the sling is going to fail. - vii.
 WARNING: Only two workers are permitted in the lifting area, plus the foreman/AOM when present. - c.
 Landing Steel Coils - i.
 For discharge, lay rubber mats in the landing area.
 Do not get near a suspended load while placing the rubber mats. - ii.
 WARNING: Only two workers are permitted in the landing area, plus the foreman/AOM when present. - iii.
 Workers on the ground will remain clear of the fall zone as it comes to the ground.
 Always assume that the sling is going to fail. - iv.
 The Groundman/Spotter will ensure that the steel coil is chocked when placed on the ground before slack is let into the slings. - d.
 Moving Steel Coils to the warehouse - i.
 When bringing the steel coils into the warehouse, if one forklift is dropping off and one forklift is placing the coils for storage, ensure the travel paths do not overlap. - ii.
 Ensure there is a Groundman/Spotter when the large forklift with the RAM lifting attachment is placing the steel coil at the final resting point. - iii.
-Ensure that steel coils are chocked when placed at the final point of rest. - 8.
-Steel Billets a.
-General Rules
+Ensure that steel coils are chocked when placed at the final point of rest.